Drop charges against ex-Muslim campaigner in Tanzania, says NSS

 "Her fundamental rights must be protected and her safety must be secured, and we call on the UK government to join others to ensure this happens."

-This story was updated on Thursday 7 January to reflect the latest developments.
+The original text of this story was updated on Thursday 7 January to reflect the latest developments at that point.

 Image: Zara Kay in 2018 (cropped), via Wikimedia Commons, © Zahir Abbas Panjwani [CC BY-SA 4.0]